braydenc303/GitTutorial/README.md

     c. git commit -m "description of work you did"

-    - Once you have a change to push.
+4. Once you have a change to push.

-3. git checkout master
+    - git checkout master

-4. git pull origin master
+5. git pull origin master

     a.
 (If using npm or yarn packages) yarn/npm install

-5. git checkout branch-name
+    b.
+If new packages were added:

+      - git add . and git commit -m"new packages added."

-6. git merge master
+6. git merge branch-name

     - This is where you will see conflicts if there are any